Queensland Country Bank Stadium

-The North Queensland Stadium (NQS) is a key project to come out of the Townsville City Deal, and will deliver a centrally located, 25,000 seat, best practice, multi-purpose regional stadium that will be built in time for the 2020 National Rugby League Season.
-The project will provide the necessary infrastructure to deliver more activation and development opportunities for the Townsville City Waterfront Priority Development Area and the Townsville CBD.
+The Queensland Country Bank Stadium was a key project to come out of the Townsville City Deal, and is a centrally located, 25,000 seat, best practice, multi-purpose regional stadium that was officially opened in February 2020.
+The project provides the necessary infrastructure to deliver more activation and development opportunities for the Townsville City Waterfront Priority Development Area and the Townsville CBD.

-The North Queensland Stadium is a joint project of the Queensland Government ($140M), Australian Government ($100M), and Townsville City Council (land and enabling infrastructure), and is supported by both the National Rugby League and the North Queensland Cowboys ($10M).
+The Stadium is a joint project of the Queensland Government ($140m), Australian Government ($100m), and Townsville City Council (land and enabling infrastructure), and is supported by both the National Rugby League and the North Queensland Cowboys.

 The Stadium forms part of the Townsville City Deal signed in December 2016.

-To find out more about the historic Townsville City Deal, a 15 year committment that seeks to deliver a range of projects, including water security, infrastructure and economic growth to Townsville's residents, visit the Townsville City Deal page.
+- To find out more about the historic Townsville City Deal, a 15 year commitment that seeks to deliver a range of projects, including water security, infrastructure and economic growth to Townsville's residents, visit the Townsville City Deal page.